Showing 1 - 20 of 24 results

 File 5322: Full Text >

-Yacolt Burn, largest forest fire in recorded state history, rages from September 11 to 13, 1902.
+Yacolt Burn, largest forest fire in recorded Washington history to that point, rages from September 11 to September 13, 1902.

-From September 11 to 13, 1902, the Yacolt Burn, the largest forest fire in recorded Washington state history, destroys 238,920 acres -- more than 370 square miles -- and kills 38 people in Clark, Cowlitz, and Skamania counties.
+From September 11 to 13, 1902, the Yacolt Burn, the largest forest fire in recorded Washington history to that point (and for more than a century thereafter), destroys 238,920 acres -- more than 370 square miles -- and kills 38 people in Clark, Cowlitz, and Skamania counties.
 The fire is fanned by unusual dry winds from the east and travels 36 miles in 36 hours.
 There is no organized effort to stop the conflagration which consumes $30 million in timber -- more than $600 million in 2001 dollars.
 As many as 80 other fires around the state that summer consume more than 400,000 acres of timber.
 The Yacolt Burn is finally extinguished by rain.

 File 5196: Full Text >